 In 1938 the Uniform Committee agreed to change the cloth standard from the “2 point 10 khaki” to “5 oz/yd2 khaki”.
 This is a lightweight broadcloth fabric.
 When you attempt to look through it at a 60 watt light bulb from 5 feet you can see lots of light between the threads.

 In 1943 the BSA experienced a shortage of cloth due to World War II.
 The supply division had to find substitutes.
-One of the three substitutes used during the war was a fine smooth lightweight weave fabric.
+One of the two substitutes used during the war was a fine smooth lightweight weave fabric.
 This fabric was used in 1943 and 1944.

 In 1947 the BSA was once again able to define a cloth standard and not be subject to war shortages.
 The cloth standard returned to the 5 oz/yd2 before the war.
 The standard called for a darker green than the pre-war standard.
 When washed the dark green Khaki color fads to a paler green thus making it difficult to distinguish washed khaki cloth from per-war lightweight cloth.